Piker-Alpha/macosxbootloader/README.md

 Introduction
 ------------

-This Github project is a new and updated branch of the [Yosemite tree](https://github.com/Piker-Alpha/macosxbootloader/tree/master)
+This Github project is a new and updated branch of the [Yosemite tree](https://github.com/Piker-Alpha/macosxbootloader/tree/master) and is now targetted at OS X 10.11 El Capitan.

 Goals